joolof/betadisk/README.md

 python3 setup.py develop
 ```

 The dependencies are `numpy`, `matplotlib` (though technically not necessary except for the example), and most importantly `numba` to speed things up a little.
+With [`numba`](https://numba.pydata.org/) you have the possibility to pre-compile parts of the code, which can significantly improve the runtime speed.
+In our case, since we will be launching many particles, and do very simple math operations, this is quite invaluable.